jectivex/JXBridge/README.md

 [![Swift5 compatible][Swift5Badge]][Swift5Link]
 ![Platform][SwiftPlatforms]

-Bridge ObjectiveC and Swift classes and structs to JavaScript using `JXKit`.
+Bridge ObjectiveC and Swift classes and structs with JavaScript using `JXKit`.

 ## API